Admitted Student Information

 We will communicate via email with students and parents, so please add firstname.lastname@example.org and email@example.com to your email contacts in order to ensure our messages are not sent to your junk or spam folder.

 Curious about campus?
 Take a virtual tour and learn more about WashU!

-As we transition Architecture Discovery Program and Portfolio Plus to a remote learning platform for summer 2020, we have a great opportunity to redesign our program to support remote learning while still meeting our goals of giving you an amazing educational experience.
-Our faculty, staff, and undergraduate program assistants are excited to bring you an engaging and fun curriculum that will give you a great opportunity to experience WashU in a unique way, learn from our faculty, make portfolio-level projects, and allow you to connect with a diverse network of students all around the country.
+In 2021, Architecture Discovery Program and Portfolio Plus are both remote learning programs due to the coronavirus.
+2020 was a great opportunity to redesign our program to support remote learning while still meeting our goals of giving you an amazing educational experience.
+We had even more success than we imagined.
+Our students and their families had wonderful things to say about our program.
+Our faculty, staff, and undergraduate program assistants made an engaging and fun curriculum that gave the students a real WashU experience, while still being away from campus.
+In 2021, our faculty will help you make portfolio-level projects and help you to connect to a diverse network of students all around the country.

-Below we outline the basics for how we will transition our program to a remote learning platform and what that means for you.
+Below we outline the basics for how we will run our 2021 programs and what that means for you.

-The 2020 Summer Pre-College Programs will be taught synchronously.
+Below are samples of the 2020 Summer Pre-College Programs.
+In 2021 the will be taught synchronously again.
 Please refer to the schedule created specifically for your time zone.

 Architecture Discovery Program

 Student Survey – Please Complete

 With school out of session in the summer and many states and cities implementing stay-at-home policies to help reduce the spread of the coronavirus, it is important to understand your learn-from-home environment so we can design a curriculum that takes into account the possibilities and limitations you may face at home.